20 Awesome Places To Visit In Arizona: Famous Parks + Hidden Gems

 Tucson Arizona lit up at night skyline photo

-Tucson Arizona skyline at night with Sentinel Peak in the background
+The Tucson skyline at night with Sentinel Peak in the background

-You can explore Colossal Cave, see the stars at Kitt Peak Observatory, hike around Mount Lemmon, explore Saguaro National Park or tour the Wild West movie sets in Old Tucson.
+Around Tucson, you can explore Colossal Cave, see the stars at Kitt Peak Observatory, hike around Mount Lemmon, explore Saguaro National Park or tour the Wild West movie sets in Old Tucson.
+It’s a fantastic place to visit with the family because there’s a ton to do and the food is great.

 19. Vermilion Cliffs National Monument